CerevoxAI/cerevox-python/docs/migration-guide.md

 # Migration Guide

-Migrate from popular document processing tools to Cerevox for better performance and accuracy.
+Migrate from popular document processing tools to Cerevox for **Flagship Results @ Mini Cost**.
+Our precision retrieval delivers 70% smaller context with only relevant chunks, enabling 80% cost reduction while maintaining 99.5% accuracy match.

 ## Table of Contents